Chilly weather continues across the region

 Areas of frost possible late tonight into early Monday

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Not as chilly a start for much of the viewing area as a weak clipper sweeps through the region.
-Look for scattered clouds, along with a slight chance for some isolated showers this morning, followed by gradual clearing late this afternoon.
+(KWQC) -- Not as chilly a start for much of the viewing area as cloudy skies continue through the region.
+Look for scattered clouds this morning, followed by gradual clearing late this afternoon into early evening.
 Highs should reach the 50′s and 60′s this afternoon.
 Temperatures tumble into the 30′s tonight, with more widespread frost possible by Monday morning and again early Tuesday.
+Don’t forget to bring in or cover up any sensitive plants you wish to keep.
 We’re entering into an unseasonably cool period for much of the work week, with readings mainly in the 50′s to lower 60′s.
 Rain chances return Wednesday and continue through the end of the week.

 Copyright 2023 KWQC.
 All rights reserved.